vuestorefront/vue-storefront/packages/core/docs/advanced/logging.md

   }
 }]
 ```
 ::: details Configuring logger outside Vue Storefront Nuxt module
-If for some reason you can't configure Logger through `@vue-storefront/nuxt` module you can explicitly use `registerLogger` function:
+If for some reason you can't configure logger through `@vue-storefront/nuxt` module you can explicitly use `registerLogger` function:

 ```ts
 import { registerLogger } from '@vue-storefront/core'